OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 The `SetScheduleRequest` defines the schedule, where `Schedules` of type `Schedule` define the entries.<br>
 A complete schedule for a device as set with the Set Schedule request can have 1 up to 50 entries.<br>
 Each schedule entry defines a moment on a day when certain relays on a device are switched on or off.<br>
-Whether or not a switch action defined in a schedule entry is executed may not only depend on the entry itself.<br>
+Whether or not a switch action defined in a schedule entry is executed may not only depend on the entry itself.
 Other switch moments from the schedule that are [close in time](#minimal-burning-time) compared to an entry may cause switching to be skipped.